ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Details of Experimental Settings for Evaluations on Synthetic Chaotic Systems

 \item \textbf{Timer-XL} is a causal, decoder-only Transformer designed for unified, long-context time series forecasting.
 It generalizes the next token prediction paradigm to multivariate time series by flattening 2D time series data into a unified context of patch tokens.
 Its central architectural innovation is TimeAttention, a causal self-attention mechanism that uses a Kronecker product-based mask and specialized position embeddings to effectively model both intra- and inter-series dependencies.
 Timer-XL is pre-trained on large-scale datasets, such as UTSD and LOTSA, to achieve state-of-the-art zero-shot performance.

-\item \textbf{Chronos-S-SFT.} To investigate the domain adaptability of general-purpose models, we create a specialized version of Chronos by fine-tuning the publicly available Chronos-S weights on our chaotic systems training set.
+\item \textbf{Chronos-SFT.} To investigate the domain adaptability of general-purpose models, we create a specialized version of Chronos by fine-tuning the publicly available Chronos weights on our chaotic systems training set.
 This process, referred to as Supervised Fine-Tuning (SFT), allows the model to adapt its learned representations from general time-series data to the specific, complex patterns inherent in chaotic dynamics.
-This baseline helps to disentangle the effects of model architecture from the benefits of domain-specific training data. \end{itemize} We summarize the number of time points within the pretraining corpus in Table~\ref{tab:pretraining_corpus} for comparison.
+This baseline helps to disentangle the effects of model architecture from the benefits of domain-specific training data. \item \textbf{DynaMix.} It is a foundation architecture specifically engineered for zero-shot dynamical systems reconstruction (DSR).
+It employs a Mixture-of-Experts (MoE) framework where the individual experts are Almost-Linear RNNs (AL-RNNs), capable of learning parsimonious dynamical representations.
+A context-aware gating network dynamically selects experts to generalize across diverse attractors without fine-tuning.
+To ensure the preservation of long-term invariant statistics, DynaMix is pretrained using sparse teacher forcing on a curated corpus of low-dimensional chaotic and cyclic systems, utilizing delay embeddings to reconstruct the underlying state space geometry. \item \textbf{Parrot}.
+It serves as a robust, non-parametric baseline designed to probe the efficacy of learned representations in foundation models.
+It operates as an efficient in-context nearest-neighbor algorithm: by scanning the provided history for motifs that minimize Euclidean distance to the immediate context, it identifies the closest recurrence and directly copies the subsequent trajectory as the forecast.
+This approach exploits the determinism and recurrence inherent in strange attractors, demonstrating that simple pattern-matching strategies can often outperform complex deep learning models on chaotic benchmarks. \end{itemize} We summarize the number of time points within the pretraining corpus in Table~\ref{tab:pretraining_corpus} for comparison.
 We demonstrate the parameter count in Table~\ref{tab:baseline_parameters}.